Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 My Spouse Doesn’t Want to Work Out a Budget

-It’s difficult to comprehend the damage that can be done in marriage because of money matters.
-Little (and big) things that each partner purchases can add up so quickly that it can eventually become like a raging fire that is out of control destroying everything.
+Little (and big) things that each partner purchases can add up so quickly.
+They can eventually become like a raging fire that is out of control destroying everything.

 How can two people who made their finances work for them as individuals before they married, have such financial problems after they marry and find themselves in a continual battle with each other?

 “One of the most basic reasons for conflict is that, as husband and wives, we come from different backgrounds.
-Sometimes we share a common view of how to handle money, but more often our perspectives set us apart from one another.
+Sometimes we share a common view of how to handle money.
+But more often our perspectives set us apart from one another.
 We spend years shaping and honing our individual beliefs, watching the financial habits of our parents, friends, and mentors.
-Even when a couple agrees on a broad financial principle — such as the avoidance of debt or the importance of saving money — there are apt to be wide variations on how to interpret and apply these principles in everyday life.”
-(Ron Blue, Money Talks and So Can We)

 Marriage is about teamwork.
 And working together to make your finances work for your marriage is just part of what needs to be done to grow closer, rather than farther apart from each other.
 So working together on budgeting your money is important to the foundational strength of your marriage.

-One problem however is that “putting together a budget” seems so restrictive and difficult.
+One problem however is that putting together a budget seems so restrictive and difficult.
 However, in reality:

 “The purpose of budgeting is to free you, not confine you.
 God expects us to be a participant in planning a budget, not an observer.
 As Proverbs 16:9 says, “The mind of man plans his way, but the Lord directs his steps.”
 Therefore, as we apply practical concepts in handling our money, God provides godly wisdom.
 It should free you from worry about whether the annual insurance payment will be made, whether you put money aside for the taxes on your home, and whether enough money will be available to by the clothes the children need.